You might’ve heard that Tom Brady primarily uses resistance bands in his approach to functional strength & conditioning.

 - Set a timer for twenty seconds — That’s how long you should aim to do each resistance band training exercise.
 If your form starts to break down before the timer goes off, stop.
 “Over time,” Brady wrote, “as you build up endurance and increase proficiency, you’ll find yourself doing the exercise for the full twenty seconds.”

 Want to dive deeper into the TB12 lifestyle?
-Download our free TB12 Explained PDF and start your journey today!
+Download our free TB12 Explained Guide and start your journey today!